Extremis: Production

-Story
+Plot

 Tony Stark is a weapons designer whose weapons are being used against Al Qaeda in Afghanistan in the years just prior to the second Gulf War.
 He is injured during an inspection tour when one of his own bombs detonates, sending a piece of shrapnel into his chest, and is captured by Afghan terrorists.
 As in the original origin story, Tony creates his first suit of armor with Ho Yinsen and escapes the terrorists, with Yinsen killed during the escape.

 Three men enter a disused slaughterhouse in Texas, where two of them inject a willing third, whom they call "Mallen".
 This injection contains an experimental drug which makes him fall to the floor in immense pain.
 A bizarre physical change overtakes him; his horrified compatriots flee the room, locking him in.

 Miles underground in his Coney Island "garage", Stark is awakened from sleep and several weeks of work, isolation, and diminished self care by his secretary's phone call, reminding him of a scheduled interview with a journalist.
 During the interview, it emerges that Stark deeply regrets that the world-changing, humanitarian improvements he had hoped to fund with his weapons sales have not yet materialized.
 Confronted by his regrets, Stark returns to the garage, takes stock of himself while realizing that the Iron Man is likely his key to a better future for both himself and humanity.
 Having canceled all appointments, Tony Stark dons the newest version of the Iron Man armor and takes off into the sky.

 Meanwhile, the injected man's body, still lying in the Bastrop warehouse, is now covered completely in a bizarre layer of scar tissue.

-Later, at Futurepharm Corporation offices in Austin, Texas, Dr. Aldrich Killian commits suicide after typing and printing his confession.
+Later, at Futurepharm Corporation offices in Austin, Texas, Aldrich Killian commits suicide after typing and printing his confession.
 The note informs co-worker Maya Hansen that he has stolen and "loosed" the company's dangerous Extremis serum for some "greater" purpose.
 Hansen calls Tony Stark, whom she met years ago at a meeting of the minds.

 Back in the Texas slaughterhouse, the two men return to find Mallen almost completely recovered in appearance.
 He is alive, having almost punched through the locked metal door.